-The Company entered into another lease effective 15 October 2019.
-The lease term is for a period of two (2) years from the lease commencement date, with an option to renew the lease subject to the terms and conditions as agreed with the lessor.
+The Company leases office premises.
+On 15 October 2019, the Company entered into a new lease agreement with a different landlord.
+The lease term of the new agreement is for a period of two (2) years from the lease commencement date, with an option to renew the lease subject to the terms and conditions as agreed with the lessor.
 Lease payments would be renegotiated before signing the renewal agreement to reflect market rentals.
 Information about the leases for which the Company is a lessee is presented below: